hashgraph/hedera-sourcify/README.md

 Make sure the repository submodule h5ai-nginx is present:
 - `git submodule update --init --recursive`

+Apply the Hedera patch to the `h5ai-nginx` submodule (execute this only once).
+- `./scripts/hedera-apply-patch.sh`.

 ## Local build for development

 ### Steps